neupanerabin/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 # Binary search tree
+ - It is a type of Binary Tree in which data is organized in an ordered manner which helps in faster search and insertion of data.
+ - It satisfies the following properties:
+   - The left subtree of a node contains only node with values lesser than the node's value.
+   - The right subtree of a node contains only nodes with values greater than the node's value.
+   - The left and right subtree each must also be a binary search tree.

 As shown in the figure below, a <u>binary search tree</u> satisfies the following conditions.

 1. For the root node, the value of all nodes in the left subtree $<$ the value of the root node $<$ the value of all nodes in the right subtree.